thuml/iTransformer/README.md

 <img src="./figures/boosting.png" alt="" align=center />
 </p>

-## Generalization on Unseen Variates
+## Zero-shot Generalization on Variates

 **Technically, iTransformer can forecast with arbitrary numbers of variables** during inference.
 We partition the variates of each dataset into five folders, train models with 20% variates, and use the partially trained model to forecast all varieties. iTransformers can be trained efficiently and forecast unseen variates with good generalizability.